MicrosoftDocs/azure-devops-docs/docs/search/code/administration.md

   - After you attach the collection to the target TFS instance, you install the Code Search extension for that collection from the Marketplace by browsing to it from that TFS instance.<p />

 <a name="separate-server"></a>
-### Installing or Updating Code Search on a separate server
+### Installing or Updating Search on a separate server

-To install or update Code Search on a separate (remote) server, typically when you have more than 250 users, follow these steps:
+To install or update  Search on a separate (remote) server, typically when you have more than 250 users, follow these steps:

 1. As you install TFS on the primary server, set the **Install and configure Search** checkbox